piskvorky/smart_open/CONTRIBUTING.md

 pytest
 ```

-Thats it!
+That's it!
 When you're done, deactivate the venv:

 ```sh
 deactivate